Fun and music after a no-deal Brexit – tips for musicians and entertainers

 You may need an international driving permit if you want to take your car to the EU, or hire one when you get there.
 You’ll also need to make sure your insurance still covers you abroad.
 It’s also a good idea to check the status of your breakdown cover so you don’t run the risk of getting stranded.

 It does look as though you will face more red tape and admin if you are an entertainer or musician working in other EU countries.
 Ideally, a negotiated withdrawal will help solve some or all of the above problems – but if you have bookings for after 31 October, it’s best to be as prepared as you can be.
 If you have any other questions, particularly regarding financial rules after Brexit, please get in touch with us here at THP Chartered Accountants.
-We’d be very happy to advise you, with offices in Chelmsford, Cheam, Wanstead, Saffron Walden and London City.
+We’d be very happy to advise you, with offices in Chelmsford, Cheam, Wanstead, and Saffron Walden.